tartley/belter/README.md

 ## Gameplay

-Main engine reverse direction after landing on an asteroid, so you can moved it
-around:
+### Goals

+Put high value asteroids into the fab.
+* how to discern high value?
+  * reuse "Asteroids" background tones as proximity guage?

+### Landing / Docking

+Conventional landing on the tail-fins:

     ____A____

+But this means we can't use main engine for thrusting against the thing we've landed on / docked with.

+One solution is, after landing, the whole ship (or just its engines?) gimbal around 180 degrees on the landing gear after.
+Then the main engines are pointing at the sky.

-No: Simpler, land on (or dock with) things nose-first.
+But it seems simpler, both gamedev wise and in real life, in a low grav environment, to land on (or dock with) things nose-first:

     ____V____

-The visual could be improved by unfolding landing gear, which is cool:
+This looks a bit top-heavy, and weak at the point of contact.
+So thicken it up at the bottom by unfolding landing gear.
+Which is cool anyhow:

     ____X____